Causal Inference in Randomized Trials with Partial Clustering: Methods

 where we have replaced the treatment mechanism with a constant $c$.
 For example, in a two-armed trial with equal allocation probability, the treatment mechanism is $c=\prod_{j=1}^J \mathbb{P}(A_j=1 \mid \mathbf{W}^J )= 0.5^J$.
 The key results are (i) the baseline covariate distribution factorizes as a product across the $N_T$ participants, (ii) the outcomes are dependent within intervention clusters, and (iii) the outcomes are effectively independent in the control arm.
-Therefore, the effective sample size becomes $J^*=K + \sum_l N_l$.
-As we discuss next, an IRGTT results in a similar factorization of the observed data distribution, despite its distinct design.
+Therefore, the effective number of independent units is $J^*=K + \sum_l N_l$.
+In other words, despite cluster-level randomization, this design results in a partially clustered trial with dependence within intervention clusters and independence for control participants.
+As we discuss next, an IRGTT results in the same factorization of the observed data distribution, up to a constant, despite its distinct design.